-A spectacular city for music lovers, Memphis is Mecca for fans of rock, soul, and the blues, but it's also a great destination for couples looking for a romantic getaway.
+A spectacular city for music lovers, Memphis is Mecca for fans of rock, soul, and the blues, but it's also a great destination for couples seeking a romantic getaway.
 While its unique history is memorialized in museums and other attractions, the city remains a lively cultural destination.
-If you're planning a trip to Memphis with your loved one, keep in mind that it can get very hot and humid in the summers, when the sound of music continuously fills the sultry air, but may also be quite chilly in the winter months, when the city comes to life with twinkling lights and holiday cheer.
-No matter what time of year you go, though, you're sure to find plenty of romantic activities for your and your partner.
+If you're planning a trip to Memphis with your loved one, keep in mind that it can get very hot and humid in the summer, when the sound of music continuously fills the sultry air, but may also be quite chilly in the winter months, when the city comes to life with twinkling lights and holiday cheer.
+No matter what time of year you go, however, you're sure to find plenty of romantic activities for you and your partner.

 AddressBeale St, Memphis, TN, USA

 Memphis is known as the "home of the Blues," and Beale Street is where the voices of the Mississippi Delta and the cotton fields converged years ago to sing their songs of love, life, and hardship.
 A nighttime attraction for couples, Beale Street in downtown Memphis is home to clubs where the blues are performed live and visitors can pick up recorded music and mementos in adjacent stores.

 New Daisy Theatre (330 Beale Street) is a great destination for live shows in a historic venue, while the Rum Boogie Cafe (182 Beale Street) is a happening nightlife spot that always features a big band and vibrant crowd.
 For something more secluded, Absinthe Room (166 Beale Street) offers a cozy, vintage-style bar with traditional absinthe service and a jukebox.